infinex-io/infinex-deployments/README.md

 - VERSION: the version of the package.
 Eg: `infinex-multichain:0.0.1`.
 - PRIVATE_KEY: a wallet owning the rights to publish to the Cannon registry.

-Note: Publishing to Cannon registry happens on Ethereum Mainnet, meaning the wallet needs to have ETH, even if the deployment happened on another chain.
+Note: publishing to Cannon registry happens on Ethereum Mainnet, meaning the wallet needs to have ETH, even if the deployment happened on another chain.

 ## Deployment and actions involving a Multisig